Jamesdai05/E-platform/Readme.md

 ## Future development

-- Add more payment methods
+- Add more payment methods(currently only support paypal and credit card)
 - Add product sorting by category
 - Add the user password recovery
 - Add the product filtering by price